stretchr/goweb/README.md

 # Goweb

-NOTE: We have changed our repo name from `stretchrcom` to just `stretchr`... please update all your paths (find and replace on `github.com/stretchr` should work great).
-We apologise for any inconvenience caused.

 A lightweight RESTful web framework for Go.

 ![Goweb A lightweight RESTful web framework for Go.](GowebLogoBig.jpg "Goweb 2 - Logo")